bacalhau-project/examples/README.md

 ### Developer Help

-If you have any questions or spot anything missing, please reach out to `philwinder` or `enricorotundo` on the [Filecoin slack](https://filecoinproject.slack.com/archives/C02RLM3JHUY).
+If you have any questions or spot anything missing, please reach out to `philwinder` or `enricorotundo` on the #bacalhau channel in [Filecoin Slack](https://filecoin.io/slack).